amberwoll/startup/README.md

 ### Leaderboard
 The leaderboard updates with the highest score of global players and includes the top 10 high scores.
 In the background of the leaderboard is a leaderboard image.
 ### High Score Boxes
 The global and personal high score boxes are updated with their respective high scores.
 The personal high score can only be updated if the player is logged in.
 These are off to the right of the game.
+These are updated using JavaScript.
 ### Login Page
 The login page takes a player's username and password then gives additional access to seeing one's own high score on the main page.
 It also allows the user to make it on the global leaderboard if they beat the global high score.
 ### Help Page